MrPrakash-2001/practice-postgresql/README.md

 - Used `ON CONFLICT DO UPDATE SET` to update rows when constraint violations occur.
 - Worked with `EXCLUDED` keyword to reference values that would have been inserted.
 - Applied upserts on `users.email` and `posts.id` for deduplication and sync-like behavior.

+### ✅ Day 19 – Partitioning

+- Learned range-based partitioning with PostgreSQL.
+- Partitioned the `posts` table by `created_at` year.
+- Inserted data routed automatically to appropriate partitions.
+- Covered default partitioning to handle outliers.

 ---